justincrosbie/passkeyme-docs/docs/sdks/android/security.md

 # 🔒 **Security Best Practices**

-This guide outlines essential security practices for implementing passkey authentication in Android applications using the PasskeyMe SDK.
+This guide outlines essential security practices for implementing passkey authentication in Android applications using the Passkeyme SDK.

 :::danger Security First
 Proper security implementation is critical for passkey authentication.
 Following these practices ensures your users' credentials remain secure and your application meets industry standards.